You’ve finally decided to take the plunge and resign from your current job. Congrats!

 First, we’ll go through an example step-by-step, breaking down each section and giving suggestions for what to include and how to word it.

-Don’t just copy and paste this example though!
-Use it as a jumping off point to express what you feel is appropriate given the amount of time you’ve spent in your current position, your accomplishments, and the nature of your resignation.
+Don't just copy and paste this example though!
+Use it as a starting point to express what you feel is appropriate given the amount of time you’ve spent in your current position, your accomplishments, and the nature of your resignation.